 - Ride Scooters

 Did you know you can rent scooters and ride them throughout your neighborhood or city?
-Do it as a family to make memories and explore new places for fun.
+Do it as an entire family to make memories and explore new places for fun.

 - Play Softball